 Legitimate online pharmacies

 Ordering medicines online and getting them delivered by mail may be legal if certain requirements are met.
 These requirements range from ones you must fulfill to those that must be met by the business you're ordering from.
-There are online pharmacies which are legitimate and these must be registered with the Royal Pharmaceutical Society of Great Britain (RPS), which regulates their safety.
+There are online pharmacies which are legitimate and these must be registered with The Pharmaceutical Society of Ireland (PSI), which regulates their safety.

 Legitimate internet pharmacies can be convenient, particularly for those people with limited mobility or those who have problems accessing their pharmacy or doctor.
 While internet pharmacies can make delivery and repeat prescriptions more convenient, they cannot replace necessary face-to-face consultations.

-The RPS has developed a logo that will appear on the first page of registered online pharmacies.
-However, unscrupulous, illegal websites could still copy and display this logo so in addition to this, the RPS recommends users do the following:
+The PSI has developed a logo that will appear on the first page of registered online pharmacies.
+However, unscrupulous, illegal websites could still copy and display this logo so in addition to this, the PSI recommends users do the following: